Leonidas-I/fcc-drum-machine/README.md

 webpack for dev and product mode
 npm script and package
-bundle splitting
+bundle splitting each npm package
-minify html js css
+minify html js
 sourcemap for dev mode
 css-in-js with styled-components
+dynamic import 1 method
+browser support

 # Things i may have improved

-dynamic import
+test with jest/mocha
-web worker
+PWA - web worker
 redux